un2582/TumblerClone/README.md

 As simple as that for the client side</br>

 <h1>NOTE: </h1>
 The secret key inside the .env file is used to sign and decode the jsonwebtoken.
 You can make it literally anything you want, but please hide the key if planning to run in production.
-The .env file is not the secret key used in the development of this project, I just put it there to showcase what it looks like. </br>
+The .env file is not the secret key used in the development of this project, I just put it there to showcase what it looks like.
+You can see where .env file belongs in previous commits, but from the newer commits, I will hide them using gitignore. </br>

 <h2>How to hide .env file from committing to github:</h2>
 1. create a .gitignore text file at root of repository </br>